Raising Your Dogs First Litter Successfully

 - Give one dose of calcium gel when a mom starts to labor.
-Always give one dose when you know they are going to whelp; for giant breeds, repeat after the first puppy.
+Always give one dose when you know they are going to whelp, repeat after the first puppy.

 - Help babies out of the sack and clear the throat.
-A bulb syringe or snot sucker that is used with human babies works very well at clearing the throat.
-Then give the puppy to mom to clean it if she wants.
+A bulb syringe (or snot sucker) and Delee mucus trap that is used with human babies work very well at clearing the throat.
+Then give the puppy to mom to clean it if she wants and she is trustworthy.
 It quiets her.

 - Newborns search for a nipple by weaving back and forth until they rub across a nipple and then they attach.
 If you're helping one attach, rub the nipple sideways across the muzzle to get them to latch on.

 - The umbilical cord contains an artery and vein, so bacteria have a straight shot to the bloodstream and can easily cause infection.
 Navel infection is the number one cause of bacterial infection or "blue belly."
-You can easily prevent this by dipping the navel in iodine or straight Chlorhexidine to disinfect it.
+You can easily prevent this by dipping the navel in a tincture of iodine or straight Chlorhexidine to disinfect it.
 We also carry an umbilical clamp that can be used.
-I like using them for C-section babies as it locks off the artery and vein.
+These clamps are useful for C-section babies as it locks off the artery and vein.
 No bleeding and no infection can pass.
 The clamp and umbilical cord fall off by the fifth day.